ChampionLeake/CorruptedClues/README.md

 > These are ARM9 exploits that takes over a NDS mode cartridge.
 These type of exploits are very limited since there's no SD or NAND access.
 They can be used to run a small payload.
 These exploits are almost useless, but still fun :)

 ## Exploit/Vulnerability Detail:
-> ## Stack smash via unchecked string-length<br><br>
+> ## Stack smash via unchecked string-length<br>
 > *"The savedata contains multiple ASCII strings, mostly for the player slot names and high-score data.
 The string lengths of these vectors are not checked, so one can use a very large string to overwrite the stack and execute unsigned code."*
 >
 > This iteration of the exploit only targets the high-score data.
 I found that working with the high-score data was more beneficial for manipulating the stack, rather than working with the profile slot names.
-(They are are still exploitable).
+>(They are are still exploitable).
 ###
 ## Requirements:
 * A copy of the `Cate West: The Vanishing Files` NDS game (US Version only).
-* Any DS that's in the NDS family (NDS, NDSL, DSi, DSiXL, 3DS, 3DSXL, NEW3DS, NEW3DSXL, 2DS, 2DSXL, etc.)
+* Any DS that's in the NDS family *(NDS, NDSL, DSi, DSiXL, 3DS, 3DSXL, NEW3DS, NEW3DSXL, 2DS, 2DSXL, etc.)*
 * A way to inject the save.
 (DSi users can use [ndsi-savedumper](https://github.com/edo9300/ndsi-savedumper) and 3DS users can use [TWLSaveTool](https://github.com/TuxSH/TWLSaveTool/releases).
 ###
 ## Triggering the exploit